![]() |

 It is possible to hide complete columns of the table.

-The drop down list above the table contains the columns which can be hidden.
-Currently hidden columns
+contains the columns which can be hidden/shown.

-will change the visibility of the column.
-Use the "Show all columns" button to
+will change the visibility of the column(s).

 Note that there are some columns hidden by default, i.e. when the result page is created.